 Address: 2000 14th Ave SE, Mandan, ND 58554

-One of the more exciting attractions in the Bismarck area, Castle House, was commissioned in 1903 for a European Count.
-But builders soon discovered nefarious games afoot when the ‘Count’ proved to be a commoner who had stolen the Count’s money and his wife!
+One of the more scandalous attractions in the Bismarck area, Castle House, was commissioned in 1903 for German Count Count Joseph Weible.
+But builders soon discovered nefarious games afoot when the Count proved to be a commoner who had stolen the Count’s money–and his wife!

-Hiding in North Dakota, they were eventually found out and mysteriously disappeared, leaving behind an unpaid bill.
+Hiding out in North Dakota, they were eventually found out and mysteriously disappeared, leaving behind an unpaid bill.
 The Count and his Countess were never seen or heard from again.
 I guess he couldn’t be counted on.

 See Related: Best Things to Do in Fargo, North Dakota